Royal-Botanic-Gardens-Victoria/VicMicrobiome/diversity_report.md

 # Community composition

 We tested for the correlation of fungal community composition with environmental variables by generating a Raup-Crick distance matrix (based on presence-absence of OTUs occuring in at least two samples) and fitting environmental vectors or factors onto the ordination with the `envfit` function.
-The ordination was visualized using non-metric multidimensional scaling (NMDS) and colour-coding each sample according to significant environmental predictors.
+The ordination was visualized using non-metric multidimensional scaling (NMDS) and samples were colour-coded according to significant environmental predictors.

 All the environmental variables listed above correlated significantly with the overall fungal community composition (Pvalue < 0.001), except for soil depth and % gravel (Fig. 5).

 **FIGURE 5.
-NMDS of the overall fungal community composition for each significant environmental variable (Pvalue < 0.001)**
+NMDS of the overall fungal community composition with samples color-coded according to significant environmental variables (Pvalue < 0.001)**

 ![](output/ITS/R_plots/NMDS_plots.png)